sk8997/LoanBot/README.md

 # Loan Bot

 Welcome to the Loan Bot project!
-This project is aimed at streamlining the loan application process by developing a bot that can interact with users, collect information from uploaded PDF files, and store it in a MySQL database.
+This project is aimed at streamlining the loan application process by developing a bot that can engage with users, extract relevant data from PDF documents, and archive it in a secure database.

 ## Description